zhiming99/rpc-frmwrk/Concept.md

 RPC-frmwrk can be configured to use WSS(Secure WebSocket) for the communication with the web server over the internet.
 And it can also be configured to use SSL within the intranet.
-The pluggable authentation and access control will be supported in the future.
+And Kerberos authentication can be enabled over SSL.
+The auth module adds more to security by signing all the outbound messages.
+When authentication is enabled, the server side can obtain the session information of each requests.

 ## Object and Interface